“The most effective way to do it is to do it.” Amelia Earhart

-I look toward nature for examples when I think about destiny… it is how a tree grows out and stretches toward the sun… it is how water droplets move effortlessly in concert down a river… it is how a finch collects grass samples and constructs a nest in my hanging flower pot, lays four eggs and then cares for its four hatchlings…
+I look toward nature for examples when I think about destiny… it is how a tree grows out and stretches boldly toward the sun… without timidity.
+It isn’t an option – it is a requirement for it to be successful.
+It is how water droplets move effortlessly in concert down a river… it is how a finch collects grass samples and constructs a nest in my hanging flower pot, lays four eggs and then cares for its four hatchlings…

 When we are tapped into our true self, we are just like these forces in nature – freely flowing, free of shame and able to be our true selves.
-We are able to think the unthinkable, to infuse our lives with creativity, to share with others in this joy, and reach past our dreams, making them even better.
+We are able to think the unthinkable, to infuse our lives with creativity, to share with others in this joy, and reach past our dreams and make them even better.

 What is it that brings the greatest joy that a person can have?
-Maybe it is to live in the state of active living, building bridges to others, being an example… not looking back in the past with regret or past hang-ups or ahead in the future anxiously… neither are real after all.
-The past is lived but the reality is really just a perception through your senses of your perspective … yes, even your reality is a perception – that requires our brain to process… imagine how we can get fooled by optical illusions and take it to every level of our brain’s processing.
+Maybe it is to live in the state of active living, building bridges to others, being an example… not looking back in the past with regret or past hang-ups or ahead in the future anxiously… neither is real after all.
+The past is lived but the reality is really just a perception captured by the senses and projected out by the brain… yes, even your reality is a perception – that requires our brain to process… imagine how we can get fooled by optical illusions and take it to every level of our brain’s processing.